proofgeist/SimpleQ/docs/docs/installation.md

 ---

 :::note
-If you want to use the Getting Started Guide, you will still have to install Simple on your Server.
+If you want to use the Getting Started Guide, you will still have to install SimpleQ on your Server.
 :::

 ## Intro